 Status of a new application and admission decision, as far as possible, should be publicly available at the option of the applicant and an applicant should be advised of any objection to the application, be given the opportunity to ask clarifying questions about the objection, and be given the opportunity to reply with clarification or to reply in general.

 In case of unfair treatment resulting in the rejection of an application or a dispute, the applicant may lodge a complaint with the ICANN Ombudsman or a mutually agreed upon non-biased neutral third party.
-The process for lodging a complaint with the Ombudsman is set forth in Article V of the ICANN Bylaws and in the Ombudsman Framework.
+The process for lodging a complaint with the Ombudsman is set forth in Article 5 of the ICANN Bylaws and in the Ombudsman Framework.

 Every member should remain in good standing until the Group has decided otherwise as per its Charter provisions.
 The reasons that such status can be imperiled should be certain and predictable and objective and not arbitrary or discretionary.
 In such an event, the member should be given an opportunity to be heard.
 Appropriate procedures should be made for such an eventuality.
 The affected party should have right of appeal to a neutral third party.